zheladev/c-http-server/README.md

 Simple (WIP) implementation of an HTTP server in the C programming language.
 Made for educational purposes to learn C and some network programming concepts.

-## Project Structure

-The project is organized into the following directories:

-- **src:** Contains the source code files for the HTTP server implementation.
-- **include:** Includes header files used in the project.
-- **lib:** Reserved for any external libraries (currently empty).
-- **build:** The directory where the compiled executable is generated.

 ## Building the Project

 To build the project, navigate to the project root directory and run the following command: